ehcloninger/hydrofair/2history.md

 Ribbon Bakery.
 The balloon ascension took place from the location where city hall now stands.
 A large, heavy cloth balloon was filled with smoke and the more smoke it held, the lighter it became and the farther it would sail when released into the air.
 A tub or metal basket was attached to the balloon with ropes for a man to go up in.
-There was always speculation as to where the bal-loon would come down, and it always did with no one ever reported injured.
+There was always speculation as to where the balloon would come down, and it always did with no one ever reported injured.

 It was not uncommon in the early days for a farmer to bring in enough watermelons for everyone to help themselves and eat to their fill.
 Another attraction was the greased pole that kept quite a number of the small boys busy and the larger boys out of mischief.
-There was also roping contests and shooting matches with neigh-boring gun clubs participating.
+There was also roping contests and shooting matches with neighboring gun clubs participating.
 Excursion trains brought in people from Oklahoma City, El Reno, Okeene, Anadarko, Geary and Weatherford.
 There would be ball games in the evening.

 Time, pains nor money would be spared to make this the most elaborate celebration ever held in Caddo County or even the neighboring counties of Blaine or Custer.
 The only interruption in the history of the Free Fair occurred during World War I. The fair continued to be held during World War II.

-In 1923 and 1924 the fair exhibits were moved to the communi-ty building on South Broadway (at the corner of 5th and Broadway on the east side of the street).
+In 1923 and 1924 the fair exhibits were moved to the community building on South Broadway (at the corner of 5th and Broadway on the east side of the street).
 In 1924 W. R. Light, the president of the fair association, conceived the idea of moving the fair to the city park but met with major opposition.
 In 1925 J. D. Wells became president and, against vigorous protest, moved the fair to the